-The Buick Excelle (known in Chinese as 別克凱越 or 别克英朗) is a range of luxury compact passenger cars produced by Shanghai General Motors under the Buick brand in China that currently spans three generations.
+The Buick Excelle (known in Chinese as 別克凱越 or 别克英朗) is a range of luxury compact passenger cars produced by Shanghai General Motors under the Buick brand in China that currently spans four different generations.

 The original, first-generation Buick Excelle, (“Kai Yue” in Chinese) is based on the Daewoo Lacetti developed by South Korean Daewoo Motors, which General Motors purchased in 2001.
 After the acquisition, GM rebranded the Lacetti as a Buick in China and as a Chevrolet in Europe.